Knutsford railway station: History

-In April 1916 there was an Easter Rising in Ireland, where rebels hoped to form an independent Ireland free from British rule.
-At least 600 rebels involved in that rising were transported to Knutsford by train from Holyhead and imprisoned in Knutsford Gaol.
+In April 1916, there was an Easter Rising in Ireland, where rebels hoped to form an independent country free from British rule.
+At least 600 rebels involved in that rising were transported by train from and imprisoned in Knutsford Gaol.

+As part of Northern Trains' December 2022 timetable, which focused on additional services within the Manchester area, an additional four trains per day between Chester and Stockport (two in each direction) were introduced during peak hours on Mondays to Saturdays.
+These services are aimed at those who are commuting to and/or working in Stockport and south Manchester.